xuniluser/WorldOfTextCraft/README.md

 # WorldOfTextCraft
 This is a trivial turn-based role-playing fighting game, designed to teach C++.

-Apologies to Blizzard Entertainment and the Three Stooges for cribbing (and butchering) their content.

 The goal was to make this "bare bones" without a complicated build so people can see for themselves what is involved in the software.
 This does require C++11 because of the use of a `vector< shared_ptr<T> >` for memory management.
 There is a very trivial Makefile to create three executables: